SquareSR/Testing-Red-Classic/beginner.md

 Exit the boat and head towards Surge's gym.

-Trade for DUX in [this house](https://gunnermaniac.com/pokeworld?map=1#235/193) if you still need something to learn Cut.
+Trade for Dux in [this house](https://gunnermaniac.com/pokeworld?map=1#235/193) if you still need something to learn Cut.

 Walk up to the tree guarding Surge's gym.